winster/spring-rabbit-test/README.md

     Test if listeners mapping is correct (currently message can be sent by using Queue name)

 ###
 Application configuration.
-RabbitMQ should be running.
+TestRabbitTemplate allows to test without broker running.

 It uses default host.
 Also spring-amqp auto declare exchange, queue and binding.
 Hence the application will just work out of the box.